 ModelGraft achieves very low memory and CPU complexity with respect to classic event-driven simulation, while at the same time yielding to performance that accurately represent those of the original system.
-Additionally, it retains simulation simplicity, as it is implemented and readily available [2] as a simulation engine.
+Additionally, it retains simulation simplicity, as it is implemented and readily available as a simulation engine of ccnSim-0.4 [1].
 Finally, it retains simulation flexibility, as it can be seamlessly applied to complex scenarios involving several schemes, summarized in Tab.
 I, that represent the current state of the art.

-While in this work we limit our attention to networks of LRU caches, it is worth pointing out that ModelGraft can be applied whenever the original system admits a mean-field approximation, such as the one introduced by Fagin (in the late 70s) and by Che (in the early 2000s) for LRU caches, and later extended to a fairly large class of cache networks [12, 19].
-In particular, mean-field approximations exist for most cache replacement strategies, such as LRU, RANDOM, and FIFO, under both IRM and non-IRM traffic patterns with dynamic popularities [14] (a theoretical justification is given in [16]).
-In addition, a fair variety of cache decision policies are supported, including classic Leave Copy Everywhere (LCE), Leave Copy Probabilistically (LCP) [5], k-LRU (whose behavior has been proven to converge to LFU [16]), and newer Cost-Aware (CoA) [4] and Latency-Aware Caching (LAC) [7] schemes.
-Finally, forwarding strategies are not limited to Shortest Path (SP), but state-of-the-art techniques including Load Balancing [29] and Nearest Replica Routing (NRR) [21], are equally supported.
-It follows that a parallelization of the ModelGraft technique would inherit the same wide scope of applicability.
+While in this work we limit our attention to networks of LRU caches, it is worth pointing out that ModelGraft can be applied whenever the original system admits a mean-field approximation, such as the one introduced by Che for LRU caches [8], and later extended to a fairly large class of cache networks [14, 25].
+In particular, mean-field approximations exist for most cache replacement strategies, such as LRU, RANDOM, and FIFO, under both IRM and non-IRM traffic patterns with dynamic popularities [16] fit over real traces [42] (a theoretical justification is given in [21]).
+In addition, a fair variety of cache decision policies are supported, including classic Leave Copy Everywhere (LCE), Leave Copy Probabilistically (LCP) [5], k-LRU (whose behavior has been proven to converge to LFU [21]), and newer Cost-Aware (CoA) [4] and Latency-Aware Caching (LAC) [7] schemes.
+Finally, forwarding strategies are not limited to Shortest Path (SP), but state-of-the-art techniques including Load Balancing [36] and Nearest Replica Routing (NRR) [11], are equally supported over arbitrary graphs [34].